-Nursing homes provide 24-hour high-level care for residents typically aged over 70 and for severely disabled younger people.
-The industry has grown strongly over the past decade and is set for continued expansion, mainly due to Australia's ageing population.
-By 2051, nearly 20.0% of Australia's population is expected to be over 70 years of age.
+Nursing homes provide 24-hour high-level care for residents typically aged over 70, and for severely disabled younger people.
+The industry has grown strongly over the past decade and is expected to continue expanding, mainly due to Australia's ageing population.
+By 2051, nearly 20.0% of Australia's population is expected to be aged over 70.

 Australia's ageing population suggests that industry revenue should grow strongly.
-However, the industry's performance has been partly restricted by budget constraints and target provision ratios that control the expansion of funded aged-care places.
+However, the industry's performance has been partly restricted by budget constraints and target provision ratios, which control the expansion of funded aged-care places.

 The Nursing Homes industry is expected to generate revenue of $10.7 billion in 2014-15, following annualised growth of 5.2% over the past five years... purchase to read more

 The Nursing Homes industry exhibits a low level of concentration, with the top four organisations accounting for less than 10.0% of all nursing home beds.
 As the industry is highly fragmented, there are many small operators.
 In the overall residential aged-care sector, over 60.0% of companies operate just one facility, with less than 10.0% of all companies running seven or more facilities.

 Traditionally, private for-profit firms tend to focus on the provision of high rather than low care.
 These firms account for 50.0% to 55.0% of total high-care places.
 Governments also concentrate on providing high care, and account for 10.0% to 15.0% of high-care places.
 The not-for-profit sector accounts for 35.0% to 40.0% of high-care places... purchase to read more